gbtami/pychess-variants/static/docs/janggi.md

  ![Horse movement](https://github.com/gbtami/pychess-variants/blob/master/static/images/JanggiGuide/HorseDiagram.png)

 The **Horse** (also called by its Western name, the **knight**) moves almost exactly like a chess knight.
 However, instead of the usual “two steps orthogonally, then one to the side” teaching, it’s better to think of it as *one step orthogonally, then diagonally forward in either direction*, like a Y shape.
-The reason for this is that the **can be blocked** if a piece is adjacent to it.
+The reason for this is that the horse **can be blocked** if a piece is adjacent to it.
 That will block off the two endpoints of that Y. Therefore, there can be situations where two horses are targeting each other, but only one can attack while the other is blocked.
 Strong moves take advantage of blocking the horse and limiting its movement.

 ### Elephant